Sick leave

 Medical treatment or medical rehabilitation can be regular medical care, physical therapy, vision and hearing rehabilitation, occupational therapy, testing of disability aids as well as counseling and support measures.

-You can turn to our counseling and ask any questions you want regarding HIV or other sexually transmitted and blood-borne diseases and remain completely anonymous.
-The call is not registered on your phone bill.
+You can contact our counselling service anonymously and ask any questions you may have about HIV or other sexually transmitted and blood-borne infections.
+Your call will not appear on your phone bill.

 Close